Where to find information on the new Coronavirus?

 Information on the development of the epidemic worldwide can be found on this website.

 In Italy there are no longer differentiated risk zones, since the Prime Ministerial Decree (DPCM) of March 9th, 2020 extends the emergency containment measures against the contagion, provided for in Article 1 of the previous DPCM of March 8th, 2020, to the whole country.

 Anyone intending to enter the national territory by air, rail, sea and road transport (but not by their own or private vehicle) must submit to the carrier, at the time of boarding, a declaration stating

 - the full address of the house or residence where he/she will spend the period of health observation and fiduciary isolation

 - a telephone number, fix or mobile, on which to receive communications during the abovementioned period of time.

 As soon as you arrive at the residence (whose address must coincide with the one previously declared on departure), even in the absence of symptoms, you must contact the Department of Public Health by sending an email and notifying your arrival and the beginning of the period of fiduciary isolation.

-Persons who enter Italy using their own or a private vehicle, even if asymptomatic, must immediately notify their entry to the Prevention Department of the Local Health Authority in charge of the province of entry into the national territory, and are subject to health surveillance and fiduciary isolation for 14 days at the address indicated in the same communication.
+Persons who enter Italy using their own or a private vehicle, even if asymptomatic, must immediately notify their entry to the Prevention Department of the Local Health Authority in charge of the province where the period of health surveillance and fiduciary isolation will be spent, and are subject to such measures for 14 days at the address indicated in the same communication.